brandonium21/wtgd-CMS/Blog/water-bottle-rocket.md

-# I need to build a watterbottle rocket
+# I need to build a water bottle rocket

 My Boss said we are going to be making and launching rockets with a group of kids in a week and I said OK.